Mariah Parker: Political career

 After their political lyrics attracted positive attention from the community, Parker began to become involved in community organizing.
 From there, they entered the political sphere by serving as a campaign manager for local activist Tommy Valentine, who ran for Athens-Clarke county commissioner in 2017.

-At the urging of Athens mayor Kelly Girtz, Parker ran for office personally in 2018, campaigning for the Athens-Clarke County District 2 Commissioner seat.
+At the urging of mayoral candidate Kelly Girtz, Parker ran for office personally in 2018, campaigning for the Athens-Clarke County District 2 Commissioner seat.
 Parker was elected to the seat, and attracted widespread attention after being sworn in on a copy of The Autobiography of Malcolm X. They were reelected in 2020, in an unopposed election.
 During their tenure as commissioner, Parker prioritized racial justice and the reduction of poverty in their district.
 Parker was also a leading advocate of the 2021 Linnentown Resolution, an effort to make reparations to families who had been displaced in the Linnentown urban renewal project in the 1960s.

 Parker announced their resignation from the county commission in August 2022, stating that they had become disillusioned with the commission's limited scope and sought to return to external activism.
 After their resignation took effect on September 8, Parker moved to Atlanta and joined the Union of Southern Service Workers as a labor organizer.